Professional network service: Business model

-According to Michael Rappa's article, Business models on the web", "a business model is the method of doing business by which a company can sustain itself – that is, generate revenue.
-The business model spells-out how a company makes money by specifying where it is positioned in the value chain."
-Rappa mentions that there are at least nine basic categories in which a business model can be separated from.
-Those categories are brokerage, advertising, infomediary, merchant, manufacturer, affiliate, community, subscription, and utility. "...a firm may combine several different models as part of its overall Internet business strategy."
-At first, Flickr started off as a way to mainstream public relations.
+According to Michael Rappa's article, Business models on the Web", "a business model is the method of doing business by which a company can sustain itself – that is, generate revenue.
+The business model spells out how a company makes money by specifying where it is positioned in the value chain."
+Rappa mentions that there are at least nine basic categories from which a business model can be separated.
+Those categories are a brokerage, advertising, infomediary, merchant, manufacturer, affiliate, community, subscription, and utility. "...a firm may combine several different models as part of its overall Internet business strategy."
+At first, Flickr started as a way to mainstream public relations.

 Social impact

 When it comes to the social impact that professional network services have on today's society, it has proved to increase activity.
 According to the SNCR, "[t]hree quarters of respondents rely on professional networks to support business decisions.
 Reliance has increased for essentially all respondents over the past three years.
-Younger (20–35) and older professionals (55+) are more active users of social tools than middle aged professionals.
-There are more people collaborating outside their company wall than within their organizational intranet."
+Younger (20–35) and older professionals (55+) are more active users of social tools than middle-aged professionals.
+More people are collaborating outside their company wall than within their organizational intranet."